 - You don’t get access to Converting plan tools.

-The Optimizing Plan
+The Building Plan

-The Optimizing plan includes all the basic features you’ll need to start building landing pages.
+The Building plan includes all the basic features you’ll need to start building landing pages.
 So you get access to the landing page builder and all of the tools we mentioned earlier (heatmaps, A/B testing, etc.).

 You get Google Single Sign On or SSO.
 Having Google SSO means you can log in using Google accounts that are associated with your company.